jpmesperanca/QCS/README.md

 Also in this repository we can find all the dynamic software testing performed on a matrix algorithm.
 We cover everything from black box testing with boundary value analysis to white box testing with control flow and data flow testing.

-The software test plan and results in the document "Dynamic software testing"
+The software test plan and results are presented in the document "Dynamic software testing".